highdeftant/highdeftant/README.md

 ## `$whoami`

 - I'm Anthony 🧔🏾‍♂️
-- I love programming and technology 👨🏾‍💻🛜
+- I love Programming, Technology and Networking 👨🏾‍💻🛜
-- I currently write in python and bash 🌍
+- I currently use Arch Linux and write in Python and Bash 🌍